JuliaLang/julia/doc/stdlib/base.rst

    Reduce 2-argument function ``f`` along dimensions of ``A``. ``dims`` is a vector specifying the dimensions to reduce, and ``initial`` is the initial value to use in the reductions.

+.. function:: sum_kbn(A)

+   Returns the sum of all array elements, using the Kahan-Babuska-Neumaier compensated summation algorithm for additional accuracy.

 Sparse Matrices
 ---------------